Pruning for Performance: Efficient Idiom and Metaphor Classification in Low-Resource Konkani Using mBERT: Results

 \section{Results}

-The comparison between original and pruned models reveals differential impacts across the two figurative language classification tasks, as shown in Table \ref{tab:eval-combined-classification}.
-For idiom classification, pruning resulted in remarkably stable performance.
-The model maintained nearly identical precision and F1-score, with a slight improvement in recall and accuracy.
-This stability extended to macro and weighted averages across all metrics, with minimal changes observed (0.01-0.02 point differences), demonstrating that removed attention heads contributed minimally to idiom detection capabilities.
+The comparison between original and pruned models reveals differential impacts across the two figurative language classification tasks, as shown in Table~\ref{tab:eval-combined-classification}.
+For idiom classification, pruning resulted in remarkably stable performance, with minor but consistent gains.
+Accuracy increased from 0.82 to 0.83, and recall improved from 0.89 to 0.91, while the F1-score remained stable at 0.88.
+This stability extended to macro and weighted averages across all metrics, with changes typically within 0.01–0.02 points.
+These results indicate that the pruned attention heads contributed minimally to idiom detection capabilities, highlighting the model’s robustness to compression.

-In contrast, metaphor classification exhibited greater sensitivity to pruning.
-The model experienced more significant decreases across evaluation metrics, with precision, recall, F1-score, and accuracy all showing a noticeable decrease.
-The drop in precision and recall contributed to a lower F1-score, while overall classification accuracy also declined.
-Despite this reduction, the pruned model maintained relatively balanced precision and recall values, indicating consistent behavior across figurative and literal classes even after pruning.
-The macro and weighted average metrics showed similar declines of approximately 0.10 points.
-This performance pattern is particularly notable given the low-resource nature of the metaphor dataset.
+In contrast, metaphor classification exhibited greater sensitivity to pruning, with more pronounced declines across all evaluation metrics.
+Accuracy dropped from 0.88 to 0.78, and both precision and recall declined substantially, leading to a lower F1-score.
+Macro and weighted average metrics each fell by approximately 0.10 points.
+This performance drop reflects the model’s reliance on a broader and more distributed set of attention heads for metaphor detection.
+These results underscore that while pruning can improve or maintain performance for certain tasks like idiom classification, it may significantly degrade performance in others, reinforcing the importance of task-specific pruning strategies.